What it sounds like

 Want it modern?
 Cleaner mix, more refined sound design, less reverb on the snare.
 Modern festival trap leans more melodic (drift phonk, melodic bass).

 Want it 2014-RL-Grime-vintage?
 Bigger reverb on snare, wider stereo, more layered 808s.
 Master loud at -7 LUFS.
-Add a vocoder vocal hook for the drop.
+Add an original vocoder phrase for the drop.

 Em7 → Cmaj7 → Em7 → Bm7